lifepillar/ASMake/README.md

     script install
       property parent : Task(me)
-      run build -- Dependent task
-      (* other commands *)
-    end

-## Tasks with arguments

-Tasks may accept arguments from the command line.
-The arguments are automatically made available to every task through their `arguments` property, whose value is the `TaskArguments` script object defined in `ASMake.applescript`.
-The `TaskArguments` script defines a `shift()` handler to help processing the arguments (see the source code for the details), but other than that it is the responsibility of the task to deal correctly with its arguments.

-For example, you may define a `build` task that accepts a parameter that specifies the type of build:
+      tell build to exec:{} -- Dependent task with no arguments -- run build -- equivalent to the above, but not recommended (* further commands to install the built product *) end

-    script build
+    script productionBuild
       property parent : Task(me)
-      set tgt to my arguments's shift()
-      if tgt is "dev" then
-        echo("dev build")
-      else if tgt is "production" then
-        echo("production build")
-      else
-        echo("Default build")
-      end if
-    end script

-For example, you may run this task as follows:

-    asmake build dev

-You may also call this task without arguments:

-    asmake build

-In this case, the `tgt` variable will be `missing value`.
+      tell build to exec:"production" -- Dependent task with arguments end

 ## Private tasks

 Sometimes it is useful to have tasks that are not called directly, but are used only as dependencies for other tasks.
-You may define a task as private by setting its `private` property to `true`:
+You may define a task as “private” by setting its `private` property to `true`:

     script PrivateTask
+      property parent : Task(me)
       property private : true
-      property parent : Task(me)
       (* ... *)
     end

-Note that the order in which the properties are specified is important: you must put the `private` property _before_ the `parent` property, otherwise it will be ignored.

-Private tasks are not shown by `asmake help`.
+Private tasks are not shown by `asmake help` and cannot be invoked directly from the command line, but they can be run from other tasks.

 ## ASMake options